MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/uploading.md

 3. Distribute the uploaded release to a distribution group — [PATCH /updateRelease][PATCH_updateRelease]

     ` curl -X PATCH --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'X-API-Token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' -d '{ "destination_name": "QA Testers", "release_notes": "Example new release via the APIs" }' 'https://api.appcenter.ms/v0.1/apps/JoshuaWeber/APITesting/releases/2' `

+## Re-Release a build

+To release a build to another distribution group, navigate to the release details page either through the Releases tab on the distribution group page, or from the Releases page in the left sidebar menu.
+Click on the "Distribute" button in the upper right-hand corner of the screen to initiate the re-release process.
+Once the modal has opened, select the distribution group you would like to release the build to.
+After selecting the group and reviewing the release details, click the "Distribute" button to send the release to testers.

 [apple-ipa]: https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/TestingYouriOSApp/TestingYouriOSApp.html#//apple_ref/doc/uid/TP40012582-CH8-SW1
 [apple-devices]: ./auto-provisioning.md